 We are very grateful to Hal Whitehead for providing advice on estimating linearity and dominance indices in SOCPROG.
 Annemarie van der Marel, Corina Logan and two anonymous reviewers provided valuable suggestions that helped improve the manuscript.
 We also thank Julio Bustamante and Lilliana Rubí Jimenez for their help during the research permit application, and Ronald Villalobos for logistics support.
 This study was also possible thanks to the continuous support of the Centro Biológico Hacienda Barú and its entire staff.

+FUNDING

+The authors received no financial support for the research, authorship, and/or publication of this article.

+CONFLICT OF INTEREST DISCLOSURE

+The authors declare that they comply with the PCI rule of having no financial conflicts of interest in relation to the content of the article.

 Data Availability Statement

 Analyses reported in this article can be reproduced using the data and code provided in the Figshare repository (https://doi.org/10.6084/m9.figshare.19709485).
 Additional data may be found in Supplementary Materials.